pingcap/blog/2017-07-11-tidbinternal2.md

 Value: rowID
 ```

 The above encoding rule applies to Unique Index while it cannot create a unique Key for Non-unique Index.
 The reason is that the `tablePrefix{tableID}_indexPrefixSep{indexID}` of an Index is the same.
-It’s possible that the `ColumnsValue of` multiple rows is also the same.
-Therefore, we’ve made some changes to encode the Non-unique Index:
+It's possible that the `ColumnsValue of` multiple rows is also the same.
+Therefore, we've made some changes to encode the Non-unique Index:

 ```
 Key: tablePrefix{tableID}_indexPrefixSep{indexID}_indexedColumnsValue_rowID